-Gabriela Mendoza-Garcia Ph.D. is a scholar, choreographer, and an educator.
+Gabriela Mendoza-Garcia Ph.D. is an artist and scholar.
 As a young adult, Dr. Mendoza-Garcia performed in the Laredo Ballet Folklorico, El Grupo de Danza y Arte Folklorico de la Universidad de Tejas (UT Ballet Folklorico), and Roy Lozano’s Ballet Folklorico de Tejas.
 She earned a Bachelor and Master’s degree from the University of Texas at Austin.

 Upon graduation from the University of Texas at Austin, she returned to Laredo, Texas.
 Dr. Mendoza-Garcia and six university students founded the Texas A&M International University Ballet Folklorico (TAMIU) in 1996.
 She served as the Director of the Texas A&M International University Ballet Folklorico from 1996 to 2007.
 She also directed a folkloric dance group for children in Laredo, Texas, known as the TAMIU Ballet Folklorico Juvenil from 1997 to 2007.
 Dr. Mendoza-Garcia is a member of the Asociacion Nacional de Grupos Folkloricos and has served on the Executive board of this organization as Membership Chair and Vice-President.